 Published by Gila Daman

-Author of Pandemic Poetry, She Pooped, I'm Pooped!: Motherhood Year One, First Comes Self-Love, Then Comes Marriage, and The Roadmap Ends Here: Entering Adulthood.
-This blog is dedicated to helping you cultivate happiness and attain inner peace.
+Latest release: Inner Piece: Decluttering a Soul.
+Also by Gila: Pandemic Poetry, She Pooped, I'm Pooped!: Motherhood Year One, First Comes Self-Love, Then Comes Marriage, and The Roadmap Ends Here: Entering Adulthood.
 View all posts by Gila Daman